|Nutritional Guidelines (per serving)|

-The Lemon Pudding Recipe was, apparently, one that Henry’s great granny Enid handed down to his mother.
+Apparently this recipe was handed down from Henry’s great granny Enid to his mother.
 It was cut out from a newspaper and was called ‘Lemon Pudding’—next to it Enid had written ‘delicious!’
-Try the recipe and I think you will agree.
-It is now one of my favourites.
+Try the recipe and we think you will agree.
+It is now one of our favorites.

-Here's a secret, I know it makes it rich but I love this with a little clotted cream.
+Here's a secret: we know it makes it rich but we love this with a little clotted cream.

-- 50 g/2 oz. unsalted butter (at room temperature, plus extra for greasing)
+- 2 oz./50 g. unsalted butter (at room temperature, plus extra for greasing)

 - Finely grated zest and juice of 2 large lemons